 Parodied in the Strong Bad Email "for kids", when Strong Bad responds to an email proposing a Strong Bad childrens' show by describing exactly why he shouldn't be dealing with small children.
 As for Homestar Runner at large, the stated intent according to The Brothers Chaps is that, while the material is family-friendly, the cartoons are no more for kids than cauliflower is for llamas.

 Despite the Looney Tunes and Tom and Jerry DVDs having a warning on the DVD cases that they may not be appropriate for younger viewers (due to the outdated references and racial stereotypes that often get edited when aired on television) still doesn't stop places like FYE from placing them in the kids section.

 Older cartoons with racially insensitive material are hit particularly hard by the ghetto.
-Live-action movies of similar vintage like The Birth Of A Nation, Gone With The Wind, or Breakfast At Tiffanys are readily available on DVD with little in the way of condescending and apologetic disclaimers, the regular malady of the handful of lucky classic cartoons that get released at all.
+Live-action movies of similar vintage like Gone with the Wind or Breakfast at Tiffany's are readily available on DVD with little in the way of condescending and apologetic disclaimers, the regular malady of the handful of lucky classic cartoons that get released at all.
 Luckily most of them are becoming Public Domain.
 It helps that those films are considered classics, though, especially Gone with the Wind.

 SWAT Kats jumps to mind.
 Running from 1993 to 1995, It was among the earlier western attempts at breaking the ghetto, and, in spite of the many problems that popped up because of that, the series went on to become a hit and garnered high ratings.